library(igraph)

 FLORA 0 0 0 0 0 0 0 0 1 0 1 0 0 0

-In igraph, a graph is recognized as a two-mode (bipartite) network when its vertices contain a logical attribute named type.
-This attribute distinguishes the two node sets: typically, one mode is coded as FALSE and the other as TRUE.
+In igraph, a graph is recognized as a two-mode network when its vertices contain a logical attribute named type.
+This attribute distinguishes the two node sets: One mode is coded as FALSE and the other as TRUE.
 Rather than relying on separate data structures, igraph uses this vertex-level attribute to determine how functions for bipartite graphs, such as projections or incidence matrix extraction, should behave.

-We can inspect how many vertices belong to each mode using:
+We can inspect how many vertices belong to each mode using the table() function on the type attribute.

 table(V(southern_women)$type)